chauff/cse1500-web-transcripts/_lectures/css.md

 ## CSS animations and transitions

+Finally we come to the most visually exciting part of CSS!
+How to liven up a web app with CSS animations!

 In general, CSS styles (states) are defined by the developer.
 As concrete examples, in our CSS weather demo, we define:
 - how a rain drop looks, its starting point, end point and how quickly it should "fall";
 - the path the leaves travel and their speed;